eldipa/xoz/docs/xoz-format.md

 The first discussions about the need of a new format and the proposed ideas can be found in [issue #937](https://github.com/xournalpp/xournalpp/issues/937).

+The implementation is an *append-only* stream:

+ - modification of *object descriptors* is allowed if they can be do it *in-place* (without requiring displacements)
+ - deletion of *object descriptors* is achieved marking *in-place* the deletion (see `struct obj_hdr_t`) or overwriting the *descriptors* with zeros.
+ - modifications that cannot be done *in-place* or via *continuations*, the original *descriptor* is replaced with a `struct obj_moved_downstream_desc_t` and the modified *descriptor* is appended at the end of the *stream*

+The library may run a *compaction* if detects that a significant amount of space can be recovered.

+# Rationale

+## Object and Stream Descriptors

+The reason behind having separated the *descriptor* from the *object*'s or *stream*'s main body is because we can store there attributes that are likely to be changed.

+To mention a few examples:

+ - strokes' and texts' color
+ - strokes', texts' and images' position (x and y)

+Having them in a *descriptor* allow to do only a *tiny update in-place* with the possibility of modifying several *descriptors* of the same *stream* all at once (because they would be probably in the same *stream*'s *data block*).

+If these attributes where in a *data block*, would require an additional lookup (from the *descriptor* to the *data block*) and would definitely require accessing and modifying several blocks.

+## Append-only Streams

+Xournal++ has only a few object types:

+ - stroke
+ - text
+ - image
+ - teximage
+ - embedded file

+All of them, except text, are of fixed size: once known the size will not change.

+This allows to allocate the exact count of *data blocks* and *extents* required and having the *descriptor* of a fixed size (see `struct obj_stroke_desc_t` for an example).

+Nothing needs to be expanded so everything can be consecutively written without padding and without worrying to reserve some slack space for growing.

+The library would require to read the entire *stream* once and optionally build an *index* for direct random access to each *object descriptor*.

+And keeping the index updated, where the indexed entries don't move, is much simpler.

+Such index enables modifications of common attributes like color and position to be done *in-place*.

+The author believes that most of the changed done by the users are mostly creation of new objects and modification such translations of existing ones.
+For this an *append-only* structure fits well.

+On deletion, deleted *objects* are marked or zero'd leaving *"holes"* in the *stream* which will not be filled until a *stream compaction*.

+The *append-only* implementation trades off speed by space (wasted in fragmentation).

+The author believes that this use case is less frequent than the rest and the benefits and simplicity of the *append-only* implementation compensate the temporal fragmentation.

+## Moved downstream

+For text objects the thing may be different: they may grow or shrink in size and they are small enough to not be worth of spending *full data blocks* on them.

+In this case it may be better to store the text inside the *descriptor* (aka *inline data*) but it is an open question yet.

+A general solution is to replace the *text descriptor* with a special *descriptor* that signals that the object was moved downstream:
+`struct obj_moved_downstream_desc_t`.

+Then, the modified (and possibly larger) *text object* is appended at the end of the *stream*.

+This *preserves* the original ordering of the objects in the *stream*.